Classes for Grundisburgh Village Show - 15 July 2023

 5. Bottled Blooms.
 Three flowerheads displayed as individual blooms in three beer bottles.

-6. An arrangement in a brandy glass.
+6. An arrangement incorporating a kitchen utensil.
+Max 46cm/18”.

 9. An arrangement of herbs in a jug.